 UK Peak: –

 “I don’t care if it’s not right to have your arms around me, I want to feel what it’s like, take all of you inside me,” the Queen of Pop confesses on this sultry deep cut.
 It might be the lesser known Forbidden Love, forever living in the shadows of the thumping disco banger of the same name that appeared a decade later on Confessions On A Dance Floor, but this 1994 gem is relatable to the community for obvious lyrical reasons.

 UK Peak: 7

 Often noted by critics as one of Madonna’s most iconic reinventions, this William Orbit produced hit spawned one of the star’s most memorable videos to date.
-It’s one of her gayest because nearly every single queen on Drag Race’s eighth season replicated the red kimono for the much-anticipated, failed Madonna runway.
+It’s one of her gayest purely for the fact that nearly every single queen on the eighth season of RuPaul’s Drag Race replicated the red kimono for the much-anticipated, failed Madonna runway.

 Hung Up (Confessions on a Dance Floor, 2005)

 ABBA are notoriously selective when it comes to letting other artists sample their music, but when the Queen of Pop came calling, they agreed to let her have one of their most recognisable riffs for her own chart-topping hit.
 Incorporating that addictive Gimme Gimme Gimme sequence into Hung Up made it an instant disco-pop classic.
 Throw in Madge werking a pink leotard harder than had previously been recorded in human history, and it became one the gayest extravaganzas of her career.

 Sorry (Confessions on a Dance Floor, 2005)

 UK Peak: 1